Testing For Iodine Sufficiency In The Body

 Iodophobia – An Important Factor

 Many doctors and professionals in the medical field would think that a person with a blood iodine level of 350 ng/L or maybe 500 ng/L was “toxic” with iodine and would surely come to harm.
 However this is in most cases not likely to be true.
-Iodine is really not a scary nutrient that is likely to result in toxicity whenever someone supplements with milligram (as opposed to microgram) amounts, except in a very few, rare cases, but this is what medical people have been trained to think will happen to just about anyone who supplements with higher amounts.
+Iodine is really not a scary nutrient that is likely to result in toxicity whenever someone supplements with milligram (as opposed to microgram) amounts, except in a very few, rare cases.
+However, this is what medical people have been trained to think will happen to just about anyone who supplements with higher amounts.
 Naturally, supplementing higher amounts will result in higher readings on blood and urine tests.

 Not long after that third blood iodine test, I had a 24-hour urine “loading” test done, and the results showed that I excreted 76% of the loading dose and the “spot” test (random urinary iodine level) revealed an excretion of 120 mcg/L. This (spot level) level is actually LOW by the WHO standards of 150 mcg/ml minimum.